- Latin America

 Getting a Work Permit to Teach English in Germany – A firsthand account of getting a work permit for teaching English in Germany by ITA Alum Noah Franc.

-Participants in the CTEP program, which places Americans as English teachers in elementary schools, high schools, vocational colleges and even universities, do receive a visa for teaching English in Hungary.
+Participants in the CETP program, which places Americans as English teachers in elementary schools, high schools, vocational colleges and even universities, do receive a visa for teaching English in Hungary.

 For Americans teaching English in Russia, most schools sponsor work visas for their teachers once they are hired.
 You employer will assist you with the process and provide guidance once you accepted an offer of employment.

 Poland is a great market for English teaching and you can secure a work visa through this process.